IsaacAbrahamson/fcc-forum-theme/README.md

 3. In a new tab, type "chrome://extensions".
 4. Click "Load unpacked extension..."
 5. Select the folder "fcc-forum-theme", and click open.
+6. Pretend your taking LSD.
-6. Call the seizure hotline - https://www.epilepsy.com/living-epilepsy/247-helpline
+7. Call the seizure hotline - https://www.epilepsy.com/living-epilepsy/247-helpline

 Now when you navigate to https://forum.freecodecamp.org/, you should see similar results as the picture above.